 Stakeholders are learning through a variety of programs that focus on impairment parameters, local water quality and what can be done to improve water quality.
 In addition to these education programs, stakeholders are being engaged, when appropriate, to participate in characterizing the watershed and estimating pollutant loading reductions.

-As a research assistant for TWRI, Stephanie deVilleneuve works on various watershed protection, management and research projects with university faculty, state, local and federal governments and stakeholders to address statewide water-related issues.
+As a research specialist for TWRI, Stephanie deVilleneuve works on various watershed protection, management and research projects with university faculty, state, local and federal governments and stakeholders to address statewide water-related issues.

 Funding provided by the Texas State Soil and Water Conservation Board State Nonpoint Source Grant Program.